Pediatric Physical Therapy for Plagiocephaly:Guide

 The Benefits of Early Pediatric Physical Therapy for Plagiocephaly

-The early administration of Pediatric Physical Therapy for Plagiocephaly helps in a plentiful procedure in the management of the condition.
-Early intervention is used to restore better results on the correction of head shape faster.
-The babies who are treated early under the age of six months are the ones that demonstrate greater improvement in decreasing the flatness of the skull.
-This treatment aims at strengthening and repositioning of the neck that enhances the regaining of the natural shape of the head.
-Prevention of possible complications, including the delays in motor development and facial asymmetry, is one more product of early physical therapy.
+The early administration of Pediatric Physical Therapy for Plagiocephaly helps in a comprehensive procedure in the management of the condition.
+Early intervention is used to achieve better results in the correction of head shape faster.
+The babies who are treated early, under the age of six months, are the ones who demonstrate greater improvement in decreasing the flatness of the skull.
+This treatment aims at strengthening and repositioning the neck that enhance the regaining of the natural shape of the head.
+Prevention of possible complications, including delays in motor development and facial asymmetry, is one more product of early physical therapy.

 Long-Term Effects of Pediatric Physical Therapy for Plagiocephaly